DeepHiveMind/DevSecOps_Pipeline-as-Code_Continuous-Integration-Delivery-Deployment-Pipeline/README.md

 The product architecture also influences the different phases of the pipeline and what artifacts are produced in each phase.
 Let’s discuss the four common phases in continuous delivery:

- - CD Component phase
+ - CD Component phase:

 *The pipeline first builds components - the smallest distributable and testable units of the product.
 For example, a library built by the pipeline can be termed a component.
 A component can be certified, among other things, by code reviews, unit tests, and static code analyzers.*

 	- Code reviews
 	- Unit tests
 	- Static code analysis ...

-- CD Subsystem phase
+- CD Subsystem phase:

 *Loosely coupled components make up subsystems - the smallest deployable and runnable units.
 For example, a server is a subsystem.
 A microservice running in a container is also an example of a subsystem.

 As opposed to components, subsystems can be stood up and validated against customer use cases.*